apollographql/apollo-server/docs/source/performance/caching.md

 * Set a `maxAge` for every field with a resolver that _actually fetches data from a data source_ (such as a database or REST API).
 You can base the value of `maxAge` on the frequency of updates that are made to the relevant data.

-* Set `inheritMaxAge: true` for each other field that returns a non-scalar type.
+* Set `inheritMaxAge: true` for each other non-root field that returns a non-scalar type.

     * Note that you can only set `inheritMaxAge` [statically](#in-your-schema-static).